jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

 There's a `preload` that makes the request happen in parallel.
 This is great to see!
 It doesn't solve the problem as effectively as loading the font CSS async, but it's still much faster than what we saw on the Alpha Tauri site.

-There are `preconnect`s too.
-Pre-connects are great if you don't know the full URL of an important other-site resource, but you _do_ know its origin.
+They use `preconnect` too.
+Preconnects are great if you don't know the full URL of an important other-site resource, but you _do_ know its origin.
 In this case, some fonts come from `use.typekit.net`, and we can see the benefit of the `preconnect`:

 <figure class="full-figure max-figure scrollable-img">
   <img width="930" height="101" alt="" decoding="async" loading="lazy" src="asset-url:./aston-waterfall-2.png">